Dynamic consent: Background

-This is known as a broad consent or a blanket consent.
+The storage and use of data online raises privacy challenges.
+Participants often sign a broad consent or a blanket consent form.
 Blanket consent means that a person effectively agrees to permit the use of their data once it is provided.
 Broad consent is more common and involves agreeing to a broad set of potential future uses under a particular governance framework.
 Broad consent has become the standard practice in many genetic registries and biobanks.
 Its legal and ethical adequacy has been questioned.
-In addition, consent is still frequently done as a one-off procedure with a paper form for participants to sign.
-These forms are often lost or filed away, and over time, people forget what they have consented to and why.